-Bugs are gross & nobody wants them buzzing around their home.
+Bugs are gross, and nobody wants them buzzing around their home and especially not their houseplants!

 The good news about houseplants and pest removal is once you know the root of the problem (pun completely intended) it is far easier than you might think to solve!

-So, if you’re ready to take on the challenge of getting & and keeping your houseplants pest-free, I’ve got a few ways you can cure your houseplants of any infestation.
-After all, a little challenge can be good for you.
+If you’re ready to take on the challenge of getting & and keeping your houseplants pest-free, I’ve got a few ways you can cure your houseplants of any infestation.
+After all, a little challenge can be fun!

 Read on to become a Houseplant Pest Removal Expert and how to prevent, treat, and know the signs of a houseplant insect infestation.